openharmony/docs/en/application-dev/reference/apis/js-apis-fileAccess.md

 move(sourceFile: string, destFile: string) : Promise&lt;string&gt;

-Moves a file or folder.
+Moves a file or  directory.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.UserFileService